 - Navigate to the Canvas Wizard.
 You can do this in one of two ways:

-- Click on the Canvas Wizard button on the right of this page.
+- Select the Canvas Wizard link or button on this page.

 - Log-in to Canvas at canvas.case.edu, click on the Help button on the left of the page, and click on the Canvas Wizard link.

-- Click on the Add courses to Canvas link.
+- Select the Add courses to Canvas link.

 - Choose the course(s) you wish to create by selecting the button under their name.

-- Click the Add courses to Canvas button and give the page a moment to load.
+- Select the Add courses to Canvas button and give the page a moment to load.

 That's it!
 You'll receive a confirmation page when your course(s) have been created.
-You can then click on the link provided by the Wizard to enter your course, or find it within Canvas at canvas.case.edu
+You can then use the link provided by the Wizard to enter your course, or find it within Canvas at canvas.case.edu.

 A Note About Enrollments